Sarah E. Turner: Research

 Turner is best known for her work on the economics of education in the United States.
 Her research specializes in the economics of educational policy, and the economics of higher education.
 Much of Turner's work explores how higher educational opportunities - in colleges and universities - affects the labor market, including the behavioral effects of financial aid policies, such as student aid programs, social insurances, and social welfare programs.

 Some of her more recent papers include "Public Universities: The Supply Side of Building a Skilled Workforce", which investigates and analyses the correlation between the decline in state funding per student and educational and research outcomes of schools, and "The Right Way to Capture College 'Opportunity'", which suggests measurement challenges in identifying whether high educational institutions actually provide opportunities for low-income students.
-As of today, Turner's research has been cited in 6,966 working and published papers as she continues to analyse economics of education in the United States.
+As of today, Turner's research has been cited in 6,966 working and published papers as she continues to analyze economics of education in the United States.
 She is currently collaborating with John Bound at the Russell Sage Foundation in order to examine the mobility of high-educated workers through the U.S. census data.